It has been nearly 200 days since police woke Breonna Taylor and her partner by ramming down their front door, shortly before 1a.m. on March 13, 2020.

 According to The Louisville Courier Journal, authorities were investigating two men who they believed were selling drugs out of a house far away from her Louisville, Kentucky home, but they'd been approved a warrant to search Breonna's house too, as they believed that one of the men had used her apartment to receive packages.

 The judge's order was a "no-knock" warrant, allowing police to enter the property without warning and without identifying themselves as law enforcement.
 They reportedly drove unmarked vehicles.

-Within minutes of them entering her home that night, Breonna, then-26, was dead.
+Within minutes of them entering her home that night, 26-year-old Breonna was dead.

-It has been 167 days since March 13.
-Still, the calls from activists, protestors and Breonna's family for the police involved in the incident - Brett Hankison, Myles Cosgrove and Jonathan Mattingly - to be arrested.
+For seven months, activists, protestors and Breonna's family have called for the police involved in the incident - Brett Hankison, Myles Cosgrove and Jonathan Mattingly - to be arrested.

 On Wednesday, September 23 (Thursday AEST), Hankison was charged.